grover/homebridge-telegram/README.md

 # Homebridge Plugin for Telegram Bots

 A platform that provides configurable [Telegram](https://telegram.org) Bots and integrates them with HomeKit via [Homebridge](https://github.com/nfarina/homebridge).

+__*UPGRADING FROM 0.0.7?*__

+The configuration format and the exposed characteristics have changed.
+You will have to update your configuration, rules and scenes.

 ## Why a Telegram Bot?